dylanbr0wn/determinatic/README.md

 This is essentially a library version of [autumn](https://github.com/nluqo/autumn/).

-Written in TS for all that type safety goodness🤤.
+Written in TS for all that type safety goodnesss 🤤.

 ## Usage